Which Bible translations are the best?

 King James Version

 All languages change over time.
-Hence, some translations, while good when they were originally introduced become difficult to use accurately simply because the common language has changed.
+Hence, some translations, while good when they were originally introduced, become difficult to use accurately simply because the common language has changed.
 The King James Version was a very good translation when it was first introduced in A.D.
 1611.
-It has gone through several updates, the last of which dates back into the 1700s.
+It has gone through several updates, the last of which dates back to the 1700s.
 Hence, the King James Version reflects the English used 300 years ago.
-While it remains a fairly good translation, still errors have been made using this translation simply because people do not realize that the definitions of words have changed.
+While it remains a fairly good translation, errors have been made using this translation simply because people do not realize that the definitions of words have changed.

 New King James Version